Frenske-tech/Portfolio/IP/Learning outcomes/LearningOutcomes.md

 This was the first version for the backend

-And the dockerfile I used
+And the [Dockerfile](https://github.com/Frenske-tech/sem3Backend/blob/main/review/Dockerfile) I used

 ![lo17](https://user-images.githubusercontent.com/71487939/173833236-0d582beb-9081-4fa9-888b-b7237aa42b5c.png)